Skip to content

 • Food and venue photography carries the visual weight; type frames without competing

-• Film poster art in the movie grid treated as first-class content, not product thumbnails
+• Film poster art in the movie grid treated as editorial content, not product thumbnails

 • The same copy principle runs site-wide: concrete specifics (“ninja service during the movie — invisible when you don’t need us”) over category marketing (“an elevated experience”)